notCyloth/Cheatsheet/2.5 - Active Directory/0 - Enumeration/Bloodhound.md

 Note the link:
 ![image](https://github.com/user-attachments/assets/f775144d-ddcc-4a2b-8e1e-62e17eb024ac)

-Log in with default credentials (neo4j/neo4j) and change the password when prompted (REMEMBER THE CREDS - I usually do neo4j124).
+Log in with default credentials (neo4j/neo4j) and change the password when prompted (REMEMBER THE CREDS - I usually do neo4j1).
 ```bash
 bloodhound
 ```
+On bloodhound, at the menu on the right hand side, select "Upload Data".

+Then, navigate to where the files were created and select them all.
+## Analysis
+Click the Hamburger menu at the top left.
+This presents the Database Info as shown below